XinFinOrg/Docs-Kramaa/docs/Guide/how_to_setup.md

 ##**2.
 Setup IOT Device Guide**

-**Kramaa Navigate Document**
+**Kramaa Navigation Document**

-- Kramaa is a Singapore based technology company converging latest technologies in blockchain, IoT, and analytics.
-The Company has created a blockchain based application ("The platform") for IoT identities linked to physical assets on Xinfin's proven hybrid blockchain architecture.
+- Kramaa is a Singapore based technology company converging latest technologies in the blockchain, IoT, and analytics.
+The Company has created a blockchain based application ("The platform") for IoT identities linked to physical assets on XinFin's proven hybrid blockchain architecture.

-- The platform securely integrates physical assets & IoT devices through blockchain, smart contracts & firmware for creating digital identity, provenance, authentication, e-commerce, supply chain & finance.
-Industry applications for the platform include smart cities, pharma, packaging, logistics, Fashion / Luxury, Food & beverages, precious metals &Jewelry.
+- The platform securely integrates physical assets and IoT devices through blockchain, smart contracts and firmware for creating the digital identity, provenance, authentication, e-commerce, supply chain and finance.
+Industry applications for the platform include smart cities, pharma, packaging, logistics, fashion / luxury, food and beverages, precious metals and jewelry.

 - Kramaa will also offer an open API to build applications leveraging the registry platform

-- Industry - Pharmaceuticals, Smart City, Art and Collectibles, Fashion and Luxury, Food & Beverages, Logistics
+- Industry - Pharmaceuticals, Smart City, Art and Collectibles, Fashion and Luxury, Food & Beverages and Logistics

 - Use Cases - Digital Identity, Authentication, Track and Trace, Anti- Counterfeit, Tokenization and Automation